 Confession: I used to eat Egg Beaters.
 All the time.

 But mostly, I ate Egg Beaters because I KNEW that eating even ONE REAL EGG would negate the benefit of BOTH of the spin classes I went to that day.
-(5:30 AM at the Sylvester Powell Community Center, and 6PM at 24 Hour Fitness.
+(5:30 AM at the Sylvester Powell Community Center, and 6 PM at 24 Hour Fitness.
 Not kidding.)

-(*Race you to the top of the hill….* (name that quote).
+(*Race you to the top of the hill….* (name that quote).)

-Yet since I gave up my love affair with chronic cardio and processed, branded, unnatural substitutes for the “real thing” – whether we’re talking REAL grass-fed beef instead of veggie burgers, REAL heritage turkey (preferably the leg, with skin) instead of Tofurkey, REAL bacon instead of turkey bacon (which is. not. bacon), or REAL eggs instead of an “egg substitute” – I’ve actually enjoyed a much more stable existence.
+Yet since I gave up my love affair with chronic cardio and processed, branded, unnatural substitutes for the “real thing” – whether we’re talking REAL grass-fed beef instead of veggie burgers, REAL heritage turkey (preferably the leg, with skin) instead of Tofurkey, REAL bacon instead of turkey bacon (which is. not. bacon), or REAL eggs instead of an “egg substitute” – I’ve enjoyed a much more stable existence.

-CONCLUSION: this processed-food-masquerading-as-healthy thing is a TRICK.
+CONCLUSION: This processed-food-masquerading-as-healthy thing is a TRICK.
 An illusion, if you will.
 (Illusions, Michael.)
 And not a very good one.

 So let’s have some REAL talk about fake food.

-Note: when I talk about “real eggs,” I’m not talking about eggs from sad, beaten-down, factory-farmed hens.
+Note: when I talk about “real eggs,” I’m not talking about eggs from sad, atrociously-treated, factory-farmed hens.
 I’m talking about REAL real eggs – the ones from pasture-raised chickens who munch on everything they love to eat (chickens are NOT vegetarians).
-To find REAL real eggs, start here.
-To “make” your own, start here or here.
+Let’s vote with our dollars here, folks!

-Why real eggs win, REASON #1:
+Why real eggs win, REASON #1

 REAL eggs DON’T cause clogged arteries or heart disease.